ChriAZi/ws2020-iui/README.md

 ### Additional Information
  - The backend only handles the absolut minimum of data to increase performance
  - It utilizes pre-built lookup-tables for the recommender-system and the sentiment-values
- - The needed CSV files are provided through an AWS-S3-Bucket
+ - The needed CSV files are provided through the data folder
  - The actual code for the NLP and the Recommender-System can be found in the notebooks folder in the respective Python Notebooks